Getting Started

 Installation

-RF Swift now offers a streamlined one-line installer that automatically installs all dependencies (including Docker) and configures your system for optimal performance.
+RF Swift now offers a streamlined one-line installer that automatically installs all dependencies and configures your system for optimal performance.

 Our new installer takes care of everything for you in a single command!
 It will:

-• Install Docker if it’s not already present
+• Install Docker or Podman (your choice) if not already present

 • Download and install the latest RF Swift release